pharo-iot/PharoThings/README.md

 ![](doc/images/RaspBoardDevicesInspector.png)

-This tool also shows live state of devices.
-And you are able to click on output pins to modify value.
+This tab shows live state of devices.
+You can click on output pins to modify value.

-From context menu you can disable and remove devices and browse implementation.
+From context menu you can disable and remove devices.
+Also you can browse implementation.

 ## Persist board changes
 When board is configured you can save the remote image to persist board changes.
 When you restart the image the board state will be restored: pins will restore saved state, installed devices will continue working: